-The future is close at hand, or rather, out of your hands, when it comes to self-driving cars.
 It’s both an exciting and daunting prospect.
-You may be wondering, how does a self-driving car work?
-And can you trust a self-driving car (also referred to as an autonomous car) to get you to your destination accident-free?
+You may be wondering how does a self-driving car work?
+And can you trust a self-driving car (also called an autonomous car) to get you to your destination accident-free?
 Read on to find out about self-driving technology, which companies are on the move, and where the state of autonomous cars stands today and down the road.

-Designs vary by company, but most self-driving systems create an ongoing internal map of their surroundings using a variety of sensors, like radar, laser beams and sonar.
-The main computer’s software processes the data from the sensors and transmits instructions to the car’s actuators, which control steering, acceleration and braking.
-The software uses advanced coding, algorithms and predictive modeling to avoid and navigate obstacles in the road and to follow traffic rules.
-These systems also use smart object recognition to distinguish between a bicycle or a pedestrian, for example.
+Designs vary by company, but most self-driving systems create an ongoing internal map of their surroundings using a variety of sensors, like radar, laser beams, and sonar.
+The main computer’s software processes the data from the sensors and transmits instructions to the car’s actuators, which control steering, acceleration, and braking.
+The software uses advanced coding, algorithms, and predictive modeling to avoid and navigate obstacles on the road and to follow traffic rules.
+These systems also use smart object recognition to distinguish between a bicycle and a pedestrian, for example.

 Driverless Car Companies: Who’s In The Lead?

 The race for fully autonomous cars is on!
-Most of the big-name car companies, like Mercedes-Benz, BMW, Ford and Honda have self-driving technology in the works through their own labs and partnerships with tech companies, like Google, Apple, Uber and others.
-Waymo (formerly Google self driving cars) is a subsidiary of parent company Alphabet that focuses on self-driving technology.
-According to their website, there are 1.35 million deaths worldwide due to vehicle crashes every year, and 94% of crashes involve human error.
-Their Waymo One ride-hailing technology (think Uber and Lyft) is now available in San Fransisco, CA and Phoenix, AZ.
+Most of the big-name car companies, like Mercedes-Benz, BMW, Ford, and Honda, have self-driving technology in the works through their own labs and partnerships with tech companies like Google, Apple, Uber, and others.
+Waymo (formerly Google self-driving cars) is a subsidiary of the parent company Alphabet that focuses on self-driving technology.

-For a variety of reasons, including regulatory approval, completely self-driving cars aren’t ready for the commercial market just yet — they’re likely still a couple of years down the road.
+For various reasons, including regulatory approval, completely self-driving cars aren’t ready for the commercial market just yet — they’re likely still a couple of years down the road.
 But, in the meantime, many car companies are implementing autopilot systems that incorporate some of the self-driving car technology we described above.

 What Cars Have Autopilot?